 I followed a creek under a rock quarry where the wates ran a milky white to find my tent at night.
 Some of the grounds I found and stayed in for short periods of time were so foul smelling it was unbearable, so I was grateful to find a spot that was cool and comfortable, even if it was in the middle of a poison ivy patch.
 The deer were fond of the spot, and a fawn took a liking to me though the buck did not.
 He snorted his disgust with my bluetooth headset, the light of which he could see at night, even if it was under the bramble I chose to hide under, so I learned to keep it turned off after I arrived.
 I also met many spiders in that location, one of which I swallowed inadvertently (they like warm moist environments, including mouths and nasal passages).
 I followed mayflies as they flew across the ground under the moonlight - only an inch or two above it, but graceful it’s light upon the water they flew, presumably out of an effort to find a midnight snack.

-The kindness shown by the fawn however replaced my previous predatory fascination with slow moving does in the river.
+The kindness shown by the fawn however replaced my previous predatory fascination with doe moving slowly in the river.
 There was no sexual contact to speak of, but I was delighted by the give and take between us despite the fact that there was no sexuality associated with it.
-My preoccupation with the visualization of humans was replaced by a compassionate frolic for a while, and though I’m sure I didn’t have a sexual focus on the vulnerable creature, it became clear to me that the natural reaction of a fawn to just such an intention was to relieve him, or herself upon me, and the redirect was very useful to my understanding of the problem I have with myself on my own.
+My preoccupation with the visualization of an ideal partner were briefly replaced by a compassionate frolic with the wildlife for a while, and though I’m sure I didn’t have a sexual focus on the vulnerable creature (I didn’t even know if the fawn was male or female), it became obvious that the spontaneous reaction of a fawn to intentions such as these was to relieve him, or herself, and the redirect was useful to my understanding of the problem I have with myself on my own.